yesodweb/persistent/development.md

 This only works on Linux, but you can use Linux on Mac or Windows through Virtualbox.

-After building you still need to start up the databases in the background (other than sqlite) that you are testing.
+Docker does not support upstart so just because you install a database does not mean it will be running.
+You must launch each one in the background.
 For example:

     mongod --smallfiles &

-Docker does not support upstart so just because you install a database does not mean it will be running.
-You must launch each one in the background.

-If someone can contribute information on how to run persistent or MySQL that would be appreciated.
+If someone can contribute information on how to run persistent or MySQL in docker that would be appreciated.